outofcoffee/imposter/docs/getting_started.md

 The following images are available:

+* `outofcoffee/imposter-openapi`
 * `outofcoffee/imposter-rest`
-* `outofcoffee/imposter-openapi`
 * `outofcoffee/imposter-hbase`
 * `outofcoffee/imposter-sfdc`

-_Note:_ There is also a base container that does not enable any plugins:
+_Note:_ There is also a base container that supports all plugins:

     outofcoffee/imposter